FeatureBaseDB/featurebase/docs/query-language.md

 **Description:**

-`SetBit`, assigns a value of 1 to a bit in the binary matrix, thus associating the given row in the given frame with the given column.
+`SetBit` assigns a value of 1 to a bit in the binary matrix, thus associating the given row in the given frame with the given column.

 **Result Type:** boolean